AnnonymousForPapers/CoT_Reasoning_Test/CSQA/README.md

 Please report any issues if you encounter any problems.
 ### Outputs
 By running each python file, the output of each question will show:
-1. The input text for the language model (LM)
+1. The input text for the language model
 2. The response of the LM
 3. The sliced response of the language model
 4. The chosen answer